clien007/assessment_files/README.txt

 # Laravel ArticlePost API

-This is a sample code from one of my projects, which implements an RESTful API for a mobile application designed to create, read, update, and delete article posts.
+This is a sample code from one of my projects, which implements an RESTful API for a mobile application designed to create, read, update, and delete article posts with user authentication.
 This is a Laravel project demonstrating the implementation of the `ArticlePost` feature using SOLID principles.

 ## Features